North Carolina judges throw out current congressional map

 The judges’ ruling, which could be appealed, would likely lead to a map with more competitive districts for the November race — making it more difficult for national Republicans to retake control of the U.S. House.
 The lawsuit is being bankrolled by a national Democratic group led by former Attorney General Eric Holder.

 Democratic and unaffiliated voters who sued Sept.
 27 sought the injunction before any trial is held on their partisan gerrymandering claims.
-They said the case was extremely similar to the successful lawsuit over state legislative districts.
+They said the case was extremely similar to a successful lawsuit over state legislative districts.

 The same three judges hearing the congressional case ruled in that case just two months ago, finding Republicans performed extreme political manipulation in those maps to ensure they could hold majorities in almost any political environment.
 Republicans were ordered to redraw those lines.
+Also Monday, the judges issued a separate ruling in the legislative case, upholding all of the changes that the General Assembly made to several dozen state House and Senate districts.
+The plaintiffs who sued there had wanted a third-party expert to step in and rework 19 House districts.

-In the current congressional lawsuit, the plaintiffs’ attorneys convinced the judges that evidence already accumulated from separate federal litigation challenging the congressional lines show they are likely to succeed in the state case.
+In the current congressional lawsuit, the plaintiffs’ attorneys convinced the judges that evidence already accumulated from separate federal litigation challenging the congressional lines shows they are likely to succeed in the state case.

 The federal case went all the way to the U.S. Supreme Court, which decided 5-4 in June that federal courts would not get involved in partisan redistricting claims.
 But the justices left the door open for state courts to intervene.